tade307/tade307/README.md

 - 👋 Hi, I’m @tade307
-- 👀 I’m interested in xbox
+- 👀 I’m interested in my web
-- 🌱 I’m currently learning math
+- 🌱 I’m currently learning math and codeing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me iphone
 - 😄 Pronouns: ...